leekelleher/umbraco-package-boilerplate/README.md

 ## Usage

 The best way to use this boilerplate is via the [Umbraco Package Boilerplate Bootstrapper](https://github.com/leekelleher/umbraco-package-boilerplate-bootstrapper).
-This is a command-line interface which will auto-scaffold a new Umbraco package structure, (from this boilerplate).
+This is a command-line interface which will auto-scaffold a new Umbraco package structure (development tree).

+If you do not wish to use the bootstrapper command-line, then you can always download a **`zip`** archive from this repository: [Link to direct download](https://github.com/leekelleher/umbraco-package-boilerplate/archive/master.zip).

 ## Links